Turning tragedy into triumph in Hackleburg

 NACOLG’s Jones said keeping Wrangler in Hackleburg was a big priority.
 “We met with the officials of the town and county to weigh our options.
 We talked about rebuilding the facility, and were actively involved in looking at the needs and the infrastructure, and finding temporary locations to keep the people employed.”

-Ultimately, a package of incentives offered by the State of Alabama, spearheaded by Gov. Robert Bentley, convinced Wrangler to stay.
+Ultimately, a package of incentives offered by the State of Alabama, spearheaded by former Gov. Robert Bentley, convinced Wrangler to stay.
 GMC also played a critical role in the process, applying for and securing a Site Preparation Grant through the Alabama Department of Economic and Community Affairs.
 Moreover, GMC worked with the Alabama Department of Transportation to secure funding for the four-laning of U.S. Hwy.
 43 from Hackleburg to the Wrangler facility, and for improving entrances to the site.

 The successes of GMC and its collaborative work with government officials played a crucial role in giving the community a fighting chance, despite Mother Nature’s best efforts to the contrary.
 Today, the Town of Hackleburg is once again a thriving community.
 While not all residents have returned, many have.